Traveling and seeing the world can lead to some incredible adventures.

 While it’s best to leave any unnecessary valuables at home (for instance, fancy jewelry), we do tend to travel with some fairly expensive gear in the form of technology.
 Multiple cameras, a drone, a smartphone, a tablet or laptop…it all adds up.
 Thieves realize that tourists travel with expensive belongings and will steal items that you leave unattended.
 It’s always a good idea to keep a close watch on your stuff, especially in transit – on the train, bus, or plane.

 If possible, keep your cameras tucked away when you’re not using them and not hanging around your neck.
 I purchased an insert for my purse to store my DSLR rather than keeping it in a camera bag.
 We bought a backpack to store our drone rather than a case with the drone company’s logo displayed on it.
 That way, no one can tell that there is expensive gear on us – at least not by a quick glance, anyway.
+Or, you can simply invest in one of these best anti theft backpacks reviewed by OutdoorCrunch to be completely safe and enjoy the moment without the worry of having your items/pack stolen.

 SAFELY STORE YOUR CASH